neomatrix369/SalarySlipKata/README.md

   Also note that when the Annual Gross Salary exceeds £100,000.00, personal allowance rules do not apply.
 Instead personal allowance decreases by a £1 for every £2 earned over £100,000.00.
 And this excess is taxed at the Higher rate tax.
   See [Examples: National Insurance contributions and Tax calculations](#examples-national-insurance-contributions-and-tax-calculations) for further information on the breakdown.

+### Scenario 1: review and validate the specification provided

+  *Input resources*

+  - Problem description: Salary slip generator for UK companies
+  - Calculations: National Insurance contributions and Tax
+  - Examples: National Insurance contributions and Tax calculations

+#### Artifact / deliverable can be any or all of the below

+  - Re-written specification
+  - Mindmap describing the problem
+  - Specification written in Gherkin
+  - Test specifications written in Cucumber
+  - Create Trello cards breaking down the problem

+Think of artifacts / deliverables that will make the coding process easier and increase the accuracy of the results, starting from the next scenario.

-### Scenario: print a salary slip with employee details for an employee
+### Scenario 2: print a salary slip with employee details for an employee (annual gross salary of £24,000.00)

   <p><b>Given</b> I have an employee John J Doe with an annual gross salary of £24,000.00</p>
   <p><b>When</b> I generate a monthly salary slip for the employee</p>